iCode-me/wordle/README.md

 Known Bugs

-- After the first guess, the yellow color spills to the other tiles.
 - Green color is only displayed on the first row of letters.
 - Backspace key is not functioning.